15 Tips to Enhance Your Midjourney Prompts | (+Free Prompt Guide)

 For every image you use from Midjourney, I recommend using the “upscale” feature before downloading it.

-13. Use An External Image Upcaler
+13. Use An External Image Upscaler

 So once you’re happy with an image generation, first upscale it inside Midjourney, and then download it.
 And then… use an external app to upscale your image one last time.